 4. Be Ready to Take Risks

 In life and at most conferences they tell you to "play it safe."
 Not at WIN.
-At WIN, you are encouraged to try something you have always wanted to, be something you have always wanted to be, do something you have always wanted to do.
+At WIN, you are encouraged to try something you have always wanted to, be someone you have always wanted to be, do something you have always wanted to do.
 Last year, for my Happiness Workshop, I wanted to have people go around the conference and make as many people as happy as possible, but I didn't, because I was afraid nobody would do it.
 This year, I decided to take a leap of faith, and just do it.
 I ran it by Dominique (the fabulous woman in charge of speaker relations), and she said to just check with the other workshop speakers.
 So I did.
 There were some bewildered looks, but most were open and curious to see what would happen.
 So was I. What unfolded was absolutely something I could have never imagined: participants put up signs in the bathrooms, handed out chocolates to people they came across, hugs were shared, announcements were made, and risks were taken by all!
 Dominique later in her usual unassuming manner said, "I noticed there were more people in your workshop this year..."
 Now that's a WIN!

 This was my first year doing one-on-one coaching sessions.
 Yet another fantastic thing that separates WIN from other conferences is that you can sign up for free one-hour coaching sessions.
 Usually the slots are gone within an hour of being released!
 I decided to add three more slots to the two already planned, and after a ton of schedule re-arranging, they were set for Friday morning beginning at 8AM.
 Friday morning came around and I was exhausted.
 I didn't feel like going.
 I had to go.
 This was my opportunity to create change in someone's life and in my own life.
 This was something I had wanted to do for a long time now.
 So I met with the three women who had signed up, and over breakfast, I learned, listened, and grew.
 Thank you ladies for that amazing opportunity to work WITH you and commit to you.
 Now that's a WIN!